antarasengupta26624/qbs181finalproject/README.md

 ### C. Wine Price and Alcohol Content Bubble Chart by Region with Year Filter

 One reason for the lower rating for wines higher in alcohol content could be that wines higher in alcohol content are higher in price.
 We visualized the relationship between alcohol content and price overtime, and did not see any noticeable trends [Methods 1D].
-Wines that had higher alcohol content and lower ratings appeared to have average prices, so there must have been a different quality of the wine that caused lower ratings.
+Interestingly, wines with higher alcohol content and lower ratings generally had average prices, suggesting that the lower ratings may be attributed to other factors affecting the wine's quality, rather than price alone.

 <iframe src="assets/year_scroll.html" width=800 height=600 frameBorder=0></iframe>